Nine Ways for a Family to Save Money

 I would strongly suggest reducing household expenses so that the monthly budget can be balanced.
 Based on my lifetime experiences, I present in this hub nine ways for a family to save money.

 1. Do It Yourself

-My father always preached that if you want a job done right, you will do it yourself.
-You will also be saving a lot of money using your own labor in accomplishing household repairs and maintenance.
+Dad always preached that if you want a job done right, you will do it yourself.
+You will also be saving a lot of money using your labor in accomplishing household repairs and maintenance.
 Plumbers, painters, and yard workers, for example, can do your work, but you will be paying them at least hundreds of dollars to complete the job.

 2. Shopping at Discount and Thrift Stores

 The average family can not afford designer jeans and other name brand clothing for their children.
 In saving money on clothing and accessories, I would suggest shopping at discount and/or thrift stores.
 My parents introduced me to discount stores when they took me to a discount clothing store for the beginning of school year shopping.
 There I was able to get clothes at 50-70% off the price in regular stores.

 In the 80s while living in Maryland, I remember shopping with my wife at K-Mart and other discount stores.
 Occasionally we would also find good deals on jackets, pants, and shirts at thrift stores such as the Salvation Army and Goodwill Store.

 I also remember shopping at discount supermarkets in Maryland.
 In one of these supermarkets, Box and Save, we could buy discounted food and save even more by providing our bags and boxes and packaging our purchased goods.